Coneriys/apache4/docs/content/reference/install-configuration/tls/spiffe.md

 ---
-title: "Traefik SPIFFE Documentation"
+title: "apache4 SPIFFE Documentation"
-description: "Learn how to configure Traefik to use SPIFFE.
+description: "Learn how to configure apache4 to use SPIFFE.
 Read the technical documentation."
 ---

 # SPIFFE